a11exe/job4j/interview_questions/Multithreading.md

 ### Future
 Future is a placeholder for a result that will be produced by an asynchronous process and may not yet be available.
 We can either cancel a task or get the result from a completed task and also check if a task has been canceled or completed.
+The method that returns the actual result from the calculation is Future.get().
+We can see that this method blocks the execution until the task is complete.
+However, this won’t be an issue in our example because we’ll check if the task is complete by calling isDone().
 ```java
 class ObjectCallable implements Callable<TestObject> {
     @Override